SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 To ensure computational reproducibility, the framework implements a two-tiered seeding hierarchy.
 This design provides deterministic outcomes within a fixed software environment, supporting verifiable and repeatable scientific workflows.

-•	**Master Seed** – A single master_seed is defined in the MASTER_CTRL.yml configuration file.
-This initializes a master pseudo-random number generator (PRNG) at the beginning of a run.
+•	**Master Seed** – A single seed is defined by the SEED key in the MASTER_CTRL dictionary within the Python script.
+If set to an integer, it initializes a master pseudo-random number generator (PRNG) for the entire run.
+If left as None, a random seed is automatically generated.

-•	**Per-Universe Seeds** – The master PRNG is used to deterministically generate a unique universe_seed for each of the n_universes in the ensemble.
+•	**Per-Universe Seeds** – The master PRNG is used to deterministically generate a unique seed for each of the NUM_UNIVERSES in the ensemble.
 This ensures that each universe’s stochastic processes are initialized independently and reproducibly.

 This hierarchical system provides two levels of control.
-Re-using the same master_seed allows an entire ensemble to be reproduced, while selecting an individual universe_seed enables the exact reproduction of a single universe’s evolution without re-running the full ensemble.
+Re-using the same SEED allows an entire ensemble to be reproduced, while selecting an individual universe's seed (found in the output universe_seeds.csv file) enables the exact reproduction of that universe’s evolution without re-running the full ensemble.
 This capability is especially valuable for debugging, targeted analysis, and validation of noteworthy cases.
 While the current implementation guarantees reproducibility under consistent library versions and environments, strict cross-platform bit-level determinism may vary depending on the underlying PRNG implementation.